 The emphasis in the above verse is marriage while avoiding illicit sexual activities and encouraging permissible marriage to those whom we choose or have a liking for.
 In other words, the verse is about avoiding promiscuity/adultery but at the same time it is clear that God does not discourage using our own initiative for finding a suitable marriage partner.

 In the verse below, God highlights that both men and women have been created in this world so that they may know one another.
 Hence, when seeking a potential marriage partner, God makes no restriction on making friends with the opposite gender for the purpose of general friendship or potential marriage:

 Oh mankind, We created you from a male and a female and made you into nations and tribes so that you may know one another.
 (49:13) يَا أَيُّهَا النَّاسُ إِنَّا خَلَقْنَاكُمْ مِنْ ذَكَرٍ وَأُنْثَى وَجَعَلْنَاكُمْ شُعُوبًا وَقَبَائِلَ لِتَعَارَفُوا

 In the verse below, God explicitly states that believing males and females are friends to one another.
 As such, there is no prohibition on good interaction between males and females, for general friendship or potential marriage:

 The believing males and the believing females are friends to one another.
 (9:71) وَالْمُؤْمِنُونَ وَالْمُؤْمِنَاتُ بَعْضُهُمْ أَوْلِيَاءُ بَعْضٍ

-Note that the above verses do not restrict a male and female from meeting up on their own for the purpose of finding out more about each other or for social reasons.
-As long as the male and female have good intentions, this can be a good way of finding a potential marriage partner or to make new friends.
+Note that the above verses do not restrict a male and female from meeting on their own for social reasons or friendship.
+As long as they have positive intentions, this may be a way to meet new friends, keep contact with old friends, or perhaps finding a potential marriage partner.

 The following two verses encourage marriage but prohibit taking 'illicit partners':